Chestnut blight: Infections in North America

-In 1904, the chestnut blight was accidentally introduced to North America.
+In 1904, the chestnut blight was accidentally introduced to North America by Robert Fortune.
 Cryphonectria parasitica was introduced into the United States from East Asia via import of Japanese chestnut trees.
 Commercial breeding purposes motivated these imports.
 Infection of American chestnut trees with C. parasitica simultaneously appeared in numerous places on the East Coast, most likely from Japanese chestnuts, which had become popular imports.

 Herman W. Merkel, a forester at the New York Zoological Garden (Bronx Zoo) first found infected chestnut trees on the grounds of the zoo.

 In 1905, American mycologist William Murrill isolated and described the fungus responsible (which he named Diaporthe parasitica), and demonstrated by inoculation into healthy plants that the fungus caused the disease.
 By 1940, most mature American chestnut trees had been girdled by the disease.
 It took about 40 years to devastate the nearly four-billion-strong American chestnut population in North America.
-Only a few clumps of uninfected trees remained in Michigan, Wisconsin, and the Pacific Northwest.
+Today, uninfected wild American chestnut trees are extraordinarily rare, with researchers encouraging members of the public to report sightings.
+The world's largest remaining stand of genetically pure, mature American chestnut trees is near West Salem, Wisconsin, where scientists have been trying for decades to save the trees while studying the efficacy of hypoviruses that target the blight fungus.
+Other sightings of mature American chestnut trees have been reported within and outside of its original range, including in Alabama, Kentucky, Maine, Michigan, Ohio, Tennessee, and Vermont.

 Japanese and Chinese chestnut trees may resist an infection from C. parasitica.
 Because of the disease, American chestnut wood almost disappeared from the market for decades, although it can still be obtained as reclaimed lumber.